ZionDials/RxTerms-PostgreSQL/README.md

 For full database creation, see [Releases](https://github.com/ZionDials/RxTerms-PostgreSQL/releases).
 The releases are only for the SQL creation file and contain **no Data files whatsoever**.

+## Warning

+As you should always have a primary key with any SQL database, whether it be auto generated or composite, I have used `RXCUI` as the Primary Key (And respective unique constraint) and it works perfectly fine. `RXCUI` as a Primary Key also helps when using this database with another database such as that for [RxNorm](https://github.com/ZionDials/RxNorm-PostgreSQL).

 ---

 ## Folder Structure